 EdApp, an all-in-one LMS software, is the most recommended employee training software for chief learning officers.
-It is widely acclaimed for its advanced, yet easy-to-use course management solutions, making it easier for trainers and training managers to put together brilliantly designed courses, organize and deploy them, and track training progress and success rates.
+It is widely acclaimed for its advanced, yet easy-to-use course management solutions, making it easier for trainers and training managers to put together brilliantly designed courses, organize and deploy them, and track corporate training progress and success rates.

 Among its best features is its built-in authoring tool, allowing anyone to create interactive microlearning courses in just a few minutes – not days or months.
 You can get started right away with their intuitively designed templates that require no coding.
 Easily add your course content and interactive elements such as videos, audios, and images with its drag and drop functionality.
 You can even import ready-to-use online courses from their comprehensive library, so you no longer have to spend hours building them from scratch.

 Another bonus feature from this tool is Rapid Refresh, a user-friendly test making software that enables trainers to conduct and manage training quizzes and assessments without much fuss.
 All you need to do is upload your questions in their easy-to-use spreadsheet and watch the magic unfold as they deliver your quizzes at scheduled intervals.
 Upon completion, a granular report will be delivered instantly, which you can use to monitor the learning progress of your team, identify knowledge gaps, and determine the best training support they need.
 To get started, you can deploy corporate compliance training courses by EdApp to train your teams using this platform.

 - Cost: Free

 AdaptiveU is also an excellent tool that can help you build custom courses and create tailored learning tracks for your entire team – from interns to veterans – ensuring that their performance remains consistent with your company’s goals and objectives.
 The process is quick and simple – just copy and paste your content, add links to relevant articles, and attach images or videos.
 If needed, you can also include pre-recorded video lessons with the best instructors to train the newbies in your organization, eliminating the hassles of organizing face-to-face sessions.
-The only con here is that it lacks a design customization function, so you may have to spend more time building your courses.
+The only con here is that it lacks a design customization function, so you may have to spend more time building your courses for your training programs.

 Powered by cloud technology, all courses here can be accessed by your learners anytime with their own devices.
 If they can’t finish their lessons in one sitting, they can also save their progress and resume where they left off.
-As for the admin side, you have the authority to monitor and check their progress and ensure that learning is indeed taking place.
+As for the admin side, you have the authority to monitor and check their progress and ensure that elearning development is indeed taking place.

 - Cost: Free, paid plans also available